DFHack/dfhack/docs/Plugins.rst

 Examples:

 ``blueprint gui``
-    Runs `gui/blueprint`, the interactive blueprint frontend, where all configuration for a ``blueprint`` command can be set visually and interactively.
+    Runs `gui/blueprint`, the interactive frontend, where all configuration for a ``blueprint`` command can be set visually and interactively.

 ``blueprint 30 40 bedrooms``
     Generates blueprints for an area 30 tiles wide by 40 tiles tall, starting